object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 =================================

-The :term:`abstract data types <abstract data type>` that we met in :numref:`Week %s <abstract_data_types>` were all fairly simple sequences of objects that were extensible in different ways.
+The :term:`abstract data types <abstract data type>` that we met in :numref:`Chapter %s <abstract_data_types>` were all fairly simple sequences of objects that were extensible in different ways.
 If that were all the sum total of abstract data types then the reader might reasonably wonder what all the fuss is about.
 In this chapter we'll look at :term:`trees <tree>` and :term:`directed acyclic graphs (DAGs) <directed acyclic graph>`, which are abstract data types which look very different from the ones we've met so far.

 Trees and DAGs provide some great examples of :term:`inheritance` and give us the chance to look at some new algorithm types.
 They are also the core data